marcuswangweihow/FBDD/Frag_to_lead_4MZI/1ns_Preliminary Results/plumed_metad_cvs/README.md

 With more probes and longer simulations, the 2D/3D COM density plots could become informative about preferred probe regions, which might correspond to cryptic or binding sites.

-Otherwise with just 4 probes and short 100ps runs, mostly a sanity check.
+Otherwise with just 8 probes and 1ns runs, mostly a sanity check.
+Also with 8 probes the combined plots are quite messy.

 ## Per-probe (x,y,z) plots
 See if any probe is behaving weirdly.